Guy Houston: Fraud lawsuit

 In 2004, Houston and his father, Fred, were sued by four former business clients who accused Houston of defrauding them out of $340,000.
 The lawsuit came after Fred filed for bankruptcy for his business, Winning Action Investments, in 2003.
 Houston settled the case in court in 2007.

 Personal life

 Houston is married to Ingeborg "Inge" Sorensen, with whom he has three children: Bart, Sumner, and Glynnis Rose.
 Bart was the starting quarterback for the Wisconsin Badgers and was signed as an undrafted free agent for the Pittsburgh Steelers during the 2017 preseason.

 Houston and his wife live in San Ramon, California.
 Inge is a real estate agent and project developer and is currently the president and CEO of the Dublin Chamber of Commerce.

+Houston is the director of baseball operations for the independent Dublin Leprechauns of the Pecos League.